asm-products/readraptor/README.md

 Read Raptor intelligently notifies your users about new content.

+## Community Built
+Read Raptor is a mutual product, built and owned by the people who use it.
+We're radically transparent and encourage anybody to [get involved and become a partner.](https://assemblymade.com/readraptor/welcome)</p>

 ## Why would I use this on my app?

 Ever noticed how iMessage doesn't message your phone if you've read it on your desktop?
 Read Raptor can make that happen for your app too.